 We have incurred losses and negative cash flows from operations in each year since inception.
-As of December 31, 2018, we had an accumulated deficit of \$527.3 million.
+As ofDecember 31, 2019, we had an accumulated deficit of \$818.0 million.
 We do not expect to receive any revenues from any product candidates that we develop until we obtain regulatory approval and commercialize our products.
 As such, we anticipate that we will continue to incur losses the foreseeable future.
-We expect that our research and development and general and administrative expenses will continue to increase and, as a result, we will need additional capital to fund our operations, which we may raise through a combination of equity offerings, debt financings, other third-party funding, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements.
+We expect that our operating expenses will continue to increase.
+As a result, we will need additional capital to fund our operations, which we may raise through a combination of equity offerings, debt financings, other third-party funding, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements.
 We may borrow funds on terms that may include restrictive covenants, including covenants that restrict the operation of our business, liens on assets, high effective interest rates and repayment provisions that reduce cash resources and limit future access to capital markets.
-In addition, we expect to continue to opportunistically seek access to the equity capital markets to support our development efforts and operations, including by utilizing our New ATM Facility.
+In addition, we expect to continue to opportunistically seek access to the equity capital markets to support our development efforts and operations, including by utilizing our ATM facilities.
 To the extent that we raise additional capital by issuing equity securities, our stockholders may experience substantial dilution.
 To the extent that we raise additional funds through collaboration or partnering arrangements, we may be required to relinquish some of our rights to our technologies or rights to market and sell our products in certain geographies, grant licenses on terms that are not favorable to us, or issue equity that may be substantially dilutive to our stockholders.

 Cash in excess of immediate requirements is invested in accordance with our investment policy, primarily with a view to liquidity and capital preservation.
 Currently, our cash, cash equivalents and short-term investments are held in bank and custodial accounts and consist of money market funds, U.S. Treasury, government agency and corporate debt obligations, commercial paper and asset-backed securities.
-Management expects that existing cash, cash equivalents and short-term investments as of December 31, 2018 will be sufficient to fund our planned operations to mid-2020.
+We expect that existing cash, cash equivalents and short-term investments as of December 31, 2019, together with the net proceeds from our sale of common stock under the 2019 ATM Facility in January 2020, will be sufficient to fund our planned operations into the second quarter of 2021.